Graduate Certificate: Collaborative Community Leadership

 Why this certificate

 According to national surveys, less than a third of Americans believe leaders in the United States are effective, and more than half believe the issue has become worse in the last 20 years (Shollen & Gagnon, 2019).
-While many express healthy skepticism of the heroic approaches to leadership (Crosby & Bryson, 2017), recent evidences suggests key opportunities in the collective dimensions of leadership (Ospina, Foldy, Fairhurst, & Jackson, 2020).
+While many express healthy skepticism of the heroic approaches to leadership (Crosby & Bryson, 2017), recent evidence suggests key opportunities in the collective dimensions of leadership (Ospina, Foldy, Fairhurst, & Jackson, 2020).
 In our rapidly changing world, we need leaders with interdisciplinary skills to solve complex societal issues on local, national, and international levels (Bear & Skorton, 2019).
-The Collaborative Community Leadership graduate certificate program will prepare participants with the educational background necessary to lead in a diverse and multi-cultural environment.
+The Collaborative Community Leadership graduate certificate program will prepare participants with the educational background necessary to lead in a diverse and multicultural environment.

 This certificate will complement Virginia Tech graduate students' academic education by preparing them with the following abilities:

 - Apply knowledge of leadership principles in interdisciplinary and transdisciplinary contexts,

 - Engage in scholarly inquiry as a way to critically analyze leadership theory and practice,

 - Promote collaborative leadership in real-world settings, and

 - Practice social responsibility in today's diverse and multicultural environment.

 The certificate program includes two required courses (LDRS 5454 & LDRS 5464), and six credits of certificate electives.
 Those certificate electives may include courses that are already part of another academic program.
 The certificate program includes an expectation for action learning, documented in the form of a one-credit independent study project (LDRS 5974).
 In total, the certificate encompasses 13 credit hours.